Code-Institute-Submissions/tubaman48-CI-MS3-concert-programme-builder/README.md

 - ## 5.
 Surface

-> I've decided on the same colour scheme for the body of each separate page using appropriate icons alongside the title of the page to keep a sense of where you are on the site.
+> I've decided on the same colour scheme for the body of each separate page using just the title of the page to keep a sense of where you are on the site.
 >
 > ### Colours
 >